austinhawthorne/nile-readiness-test/README.md

 ## Troubleshooting

-### WayVNC Server Issues
+### VNC Server Issues

+#### WayVNC Issues

 - If WayVNC server fails to start in the namespace, check if it's already running in the default namespace
 - Verify that the VNC interface has the correct IP address and can reach the gateway
 - WayVNC requires a running Wayland compositor.
 The script sets XDG_RUNTIME_DIR and WAYLAND_DISPLAY environment variables, but you may need to:
   - Install Weston if it's not already installed: `sudo apt install weston`
-  - If Weston is not available on your system, you may need to use a different VNC server like TigerVNC or x11vnc
+  - If Weston is not available on your system, use the TigerVNC script instead
   - If using a different Wayland compositor, adjust the WAYLAND_DISPLAY value in the script
 - If you see errors about XDG_RUNTIME_DIR or WAYLAND_DISPLAY, the script attempts to set these up, but you may need to adjust them based on your system configuration
+- If you see "error in libwayland error in client communication", this usually indicates a problem with the Wayland compositor.
+Try using TigerVNC instead.

+#### TigerVNC Issues

+- If TigerVNC server fails to start in the namespace, check if it's already running in the default namespace
+- Verify that the VNC interface has the correct IP address and can reach the gateway
+- If you see "Xvnc: command not found", install TigerVNC with: `sudo apt install tigervnc-standalone-server`
+- If you see "xterm: command not found", install xterm with: `sudo apt install xterm`
+- If you have issues connecting to the VNC server, check that your VNC client is connecting to the correct IP address and port

 ### FRR Test Issues